nicklasfrahm/kubestack/README.md

 # Kubestack ♻️

-Kubestack is an infrastructure orchestrator built on of Kubernetes.
+Kubestack is a infrastructure orchestrator built on top of Kubernetes.
+The goal is to provide APIs to build private clouds using Kubernetes as a control plane and API.
+You may find more information in the documentation at [kubestack.nicklasfrahm.dev][docs-kubestack].

-## Description

-Kubestack aims to provide a cloud-like experience for managing infrastructure using Kubernetes as a control plane.

 ## Getting Started